biocypher/documentation/docs/community/contribute-codebase.md

 If you want to fix dependency issues, please do so in the Poetry framework.
 If Poetry does not work for you for some reason, please let us know.

-The Poetry dependencies are organized in groups.
-There are groups with dependencies needed for running BioCypher (`[tool.poetry.dependencies]` with the group name `main`) and a group with dependencies needed for development (`[tool.poetry.group.dev.dependencies]` with the group name `dev`).
+Poetry dependencies are organized in groups.
+There are groups with dependencies needed for running the package itself (`[tool.poetry.dependencies]` with the group name `main`) and a group with dependencies needed for development (`[tool.poetry.group.dev.dependencies]` with the group name `dev`).
+We also sometimes have dedicated dependency groups for optional dependencies.

 For adding new dependencies: